Installer.com Docs

 Bearer TokenServer-to-server integrations, API clientsAuthorization: Bearer <token>

-Log in to localhost:4300 and go to Settings in the sidebar.
+Log in to app.installer.com and go to Settings → Integrations in the sidebar.

-Go to the API Tokens section and click Create Token.
-Give it a descriptive name (e.g., "ERP Integration" or "Webhook Server").
+In the API section, click Add key and give it a descriptive name (e.g., "ERP Integration" or "Webhook Server").

-Copy the generated token immediately — it will not be shown again.
-Store it securely in your application's environment variables.
+Copy the generated key immediately.
+It will not be shown again, so store it securely in your application's environment variables.

-API tokens inherit the permissions of the user who created them.
+API keys inherit the permissions of the user who created them.
 Use a dedicated service account with minimum required permissions for production integrations.

 Using the Token